-Benchmark Disclaimer: Target benchmark - FTSE World Europe ex-UK Index.
-The FTSE World Europe ex-UK Index is an industry standard index and is one of the leading representations of Europe ex-UK stock markets.
-It is easily accessible and provides a fair reflection of the Fund Manager's investment universe and a good relative measure to assess performance outcomes.
-Comparator benchmark - IA Europe Excluding UK Sector.
+Benchmark Disclaimer: Target benchmark - IA Flexible Investment Sector.
 Many funds sold in the UK are grouped into sectors by the Investment Association (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
-This Fund is classified in the IA Europe Excluding UK Sector.
+This Fund is classified in the IA Flexible Investment Sector.

 The Fund is actively managed.
 This means the fund manager is taking investment decisions with the intention of achieving the Fund's investment objective; this may include decisions regarding asset selection, regional allocation, sector views and overall level of exposure to the market.
-The fund manager is not in any way constrained by the benchmark in their portfolio positioning, and will not hold all, or indeed may not hold any, of the benchmark constituents.